 You can’t visit Plaza España without stopping by the Arenas Shopping Center.
 The shopping center is reminiscent of coliseum arenas with a circular shape – it’s a modern mall with trendy shops on each floor.
 An elevator even takes visitors to the roof for an observation deck overlooking the plaza.

 Views from the National Museum

-One sight hard to miss while hanging around Plaza España is of the palace on top of the hill in the distance.
-The palace houses the National Museum and one of the must-visit tourist destinations.
+One sight hard to miss while hanging around Plaza España is the palace on top of the hill in the distance.
+The palace houses the National Museum and is one of the must-visit tourist destinations.

 You can easily walk to the museum from Plaza España, passing by the towering pillars and walking along the strip leading towards the ascent to the palace.
 There’s an escalator heading up to the top, or you can take the stairs if you have the energy for them.

 A highlight of visiting the National Museum occurs even before walking inside.
-Be sure to turn around and take in the breath-taking views of Barcelona.
+Be sure to turn around and take in the breathtaking views of Barcelona.
 The view from the museum is one of the best viewpoints in the entire city.